 If you want to do more than just visit the castle itself, there are plenty of other ways you can sightsee around the area.

-You can travel on a coach around the countryside surrounding Dunluce Castle, visit the seaside, or check out other local attractions.
+You can travel on a coach around the countryside surrounding Dunluce Castle, visit the seaside, or check out other local attractions like the Old Bushmills Distillery.

-The natural wonder of the Giant's Causeway, is a must see in my book.
+The natural wonder and volcanic activity of the Giant's Causeway of the north Antrim coast, is a must see in my book.
 It is the highlight of the coast of Northern Ireland, together with Dunluce Castle.

 If the weather is nice, you can even hike some local trails to look at the castle from afar if you don’t prioritize going inside.